stinkyBootsLLC/PythonProjects/autoCreateRepo/README.md

 python create_vc_repo.py -rN <newrepoproject>
 ```

-Create a new repository in an alternate directory
+To Create a new repository in an alternate directory

 ```
 python create_vc_repo.py --alt_repository_name <path/to/new/project>